 This policy, together with the following, should be read alongside and in conjunction with other policies and statutory guidance regarding the safety and welfare of children.
-These together will make up the suite of policies to safeguard and promote the welfare of children in this school.
+These together will make up the suite of policies to safeguard and promote the welfare of children in this school

 - Accessibility Plan.

-- Anti-Bullying revised for 2022-2023 (LA template policy in the process of being revised).
+- Anti-Bullying Policy.

 - Attendance Policy.

 - Behaviour Policy.

-- Equality.
+- Equality Policy.

 - Central Record of Recruitment and Vetting Checks.

-- Complaints' Procedure Statement.
+- Complaints' Procedure.

-- Cyber-bullying and Harmful online challenges.

-- E-Safety Policy.
+- Computing Policy.

 - Freedom of Information.

 - Female Genital Mutilation (FGM) Guidance

-- Radicalisation Prevent Duty- (School's should have a Prevent Action Plan)
+- Prevent Duty & Prevent Action Plan

 - Health and Safety Disability Equality Action Plan.

 - Home-school Agreement Document.

-- Child on Child Abuse- Sexual violence and sexual harassment and response to 'upskirting'.
+- Child on Child Abuse Policy

 - Physical intervention/positive handling.

 - Register of Pupil Attendance.

 - School Access Policy.

+- School Behaviour logs.

-- Knife Crime Guidance 2021 (cross authority and in the process of being revised for September 2022).
+- Knife Crime Guidance 2022 (cross authority and in the process of being revised for September 2023).

-- Relationships, Sex and Health Education.
+- Relationships, Sex and Health Education (KCSiE paragraph 131).

-- Mental and Physical Health.
+- Mental and Physical Health (KCSiE 2023 Part One, Part Two and Annex A and paragraphs 165, 171 to 187).

 - Special Educational Needs.

 - CRB Use of Reasonable Force Policy/ Guidance.

-- Staff Behaviour (Code of Conduct policy).
+- Code of Conduct policy.

 - Staff Discipline Conduct and Grievance (procedures for addressing).

 - School information published on a website.

-- Visitors and VIP Policy.
+- Visitors and VIP Guidance/Policy.

 - Whistle Blowing Policy.

-- Guidance for NSPCC helpline and usage
+- Guidance for NSPCC helpline and usage (KCSiE 2023 paragraph 466; when to call the police guidance from the NSPCC)

+- NCC & NSCP Neglect Toolkit (available from the NSCP website).